-You must hold a PCR to plan and initiate a SEND Support Plan and review and adapt it at least 3 times over an academic year, before requesting a statutory assessment of the child or young person's special educational needs through an Education Health and Care Needs Assessment.
+It is good practice to hold a PCR to plan and initiate a SEND Support Plan and review and adapt it at least 3 times over an academic year.

 Documents to explain the PCR to parents and letters to invite professionals to a meeting are included.